oxctl/tool-support/README.md

 - SENTRY_DSN - The secret for reporting errors and performance to https://sentry.io
 - SENTRY_ENVIRONMENT - The environment key that is sent to https://sentry.io
 - SPRING_PROFILES_ACTIVE=client,aws - The profiles that are active, this is used to load configuration.
-- SENTRY_DSN - The secret for reporting errors and performance to https://sentry.io
-- SENTRY_ENVIRONMENT - The environment key that is sent to https://sentry.io
-- SPRING_PROFILES_ACTIVE - The profiles that are active, this is used to load configuration.
 - SPRING_SECURITY_USER_PASSWORD - The password used for basic authentication to the /admin API.

 #### Client Configuration